sandrodcpereira/sandro-design/readme.md

 ## How to run the page locally

 Crap, I forget this all the fucking time, too.
-It's easy.
+It's easy, though.

 1. Open Terminal and navigate to the repository you want to host locally.
 2. Type `python -m SimpleHTTPServer 8080` and press enter.